AudiusProject/audius-protocol/packages/common/src/audius-query/README.md

     export default userApi.reducer
     ```

-### Calling the endpoint
+1. Use the query hook

-1. Generated fetch hooks take the same args as the fetch function plus an options object.
+- Generated fetch hooks take the same args as the fetch function plus an options object.
 They return the same type returned by the fetch function.

     ```typescript
     type QueryHook = (